Lou Bega: Appearances in other media

 Bega sang the theme song for the Disney Channel animated series Brandy & Mr. Whiskers.
 Bega also recorded and starred in a music video of a Disney version of "Mambo No. 5" that featured Disney-themed lyrics.

 In the video game Tropico, Bega is one of the characters that the player can choose as their dictatorial persona.
 He was included as part of a licensing deal that also saw Bega's song "Club Elitaire" integrated into the German release of Tropico.

-Also, in the Ubi Soft/Disney Interactive video game Walt Disney's The Jungle Book Rhythm n' Groove, Bega participates in a challenge with his namesake.
+In the Ubisoft/Disney Interactive video game Walt Disney's The Jungle Book Rhythm n' Groove, Bega participates in a challenge with his namesake.
 The player dances as King Louie, attempting to dance to Bega's rendition of "I Wanna Be Like You".
 Doing so will unlock a video of him with children dancing to the aforementioned song.
 Bega also wrote the theme song for the French cartoon series Marsupilami.